HL7/cql-ig/input/pages/conformance.md

 * `application/elm+xml; version=1.5`
 * `application/elm+json; version=1.5`

+### Using Expressions
+{: #using-expressions}

+CQL can be used in [expression-valued elements]({{site.data.fhir.ver}}/metadatatypes.html#Expression) in the following ways:

+1. To specify an unqualified expression name in the "primary" library for an artifact
+2. To specify a qualified expression name in a library referenced by an artifact
+3. To directly specify an inline expression

+To distinguish these use cases, the `language` element of the expression value is used as specified in the [Using Expressions](https://hl7.org/fhir/R5/clinicalreasoning-topics-using-expressions.html) topic of the FHIR specification.

+The "primary library" for an artifact is determined as follows:

+1. If the resource type has a `library` element (e.g. PlanDefinition.library), and there is one and only one library specified, that is the primary library
+2. If the resource has one and only one `cqf-library` extension, that is the primary library

+If there is more than one library specified in the resource, then expression identifiers must be qualified with the name of the library (see [Conformance Requirement 2.3 (Nested Libraries)](using-cql.html#conformance-requirement-2-3)).

 ### Must Support
+{: #must-support}

 Certain elements in the profiles defined in this implementation guide are marked as Must Support.
 This flag is used to indicate that the element plays a critical role in defining, sharing, and implementing artifacts, and implementations **SHALL** understand and process the element.